Molluscum contagiosum: Diagnosis and treatment

 Extremely bothersome molluscum

-Antiretroviral treatment can clear molluscum in HIV-positive patients: If someone is HIV-positive, the bumps can grow large and cover large areas of skin.
+Treatment is recommended for people who have molluscum and are living with HIV infection.
+If someone is living with HIV, the bumps can grow big and cover large areas of skin.
 Starting antiretroviral therapy (ART) can help clear the skin.
-It is considered the treatment of choice for anyone who is HIV-positive and has molluscum.
+ART is considered the treatment of choice for anyone who is living with HIV and has molluscum.

 How do dermatologists treat molluscum contagiosum?